Marion Darlington: Acting career

 Darlington's early musical skill in whistling led her to perform on the radio, accompanied by Herbert Nixon on the Wurlizer in 1929 with the Harmony Trio in 1930, as part of the J.C.
 Penney nightly dinner program, along with Hawaiian guitar players and Spanish singers in 1930, and with Raymond Paige’s orchestra, among others.
 From this exposure, she was sought out by film companies and radio shows to do sound effects.

 She provided bird song for many early Disney shorts, including their first Academy Award-winning short "Flowers and Trees," and cartoon shorts from Warner Brothers.
 Darlington was also featured in a number of Disney feature films, including the solo whistling part of the little bird paired up in a call-and-response session with Snow White, supplying the birdsong with the tune “Whistle While you Work,” as well as whistling all the groups of bird songs in that film.
 She also provided the whistling for Give a Little Whistle in Pinocchio.

 Throughout her career, Darlington also produced the sounds in films of crickets, bees, bluejays, grouse, peacocks and parrots, and bigger animals such as penguins, hyenas and the voice of Cheetah in Tarzan films.
-She also supplied the whistling for film actors including Reginald Gardiner, Dorothy Lamour, George Montgomery, Eileen Hackett, and Audrey Hepburn.
+She also supplied the whistling for film actors including Reginald Gardiner, Dorothy Lamour, George Montgomery, Eileen Heckart, and Audrey Hepburn.

 Darlington was able to whistle duets and trios with herself, providing all the voices for multiple characters.
 With a repertoire of 5000 bird calls she was known as the “Bird Voice of the Movies.”